faramarzmunshi/d2l-nlp/chapter_NLP/3 Co-occurrence Matrices and the Math behind Skip-gram and CBOW models.md

 ## The Skip-Gram Model

 The skip-gram model assumes that a word can be used to generate the words that surround it in a text sequence.
 For example, we assume that the text sequence is "the", "man", "loves", "his", and "son".
 We use "loves" as the central target word and set the context window size to 2.
-As shown in Figure 12.1, given the central target word "loves", the skip-gram model is concerned with the conditional probability for generating the context words, "the", "man", "his" and "son", that are within a distance of no more than 2 words, which is
+Given the central target word "loves", the skip-gram model is concerned with the conditional probability for generating the context words, "the", "man", "his" and "son", that are within a distance of no more than 2 words, which is

 $$\mathbb{P}(\textrm{"the"},\textrm{"man"},\textrm{"his"},\textrm{"son"}\mid\textrm{"loves"}).$$